-At the age of 9, I began searching for a way to get rid of my father.
-And during one of my family’s regular physical altercations I decided: “Enough!
+At the age of 9, I found my father strangling my mother in their bedroom.
+From that moment I began thinking I have to find a way to get him to leave.
+For two years, I came up with one plan after another.
+For one reason or another, all my plans were aborted.
+During one of my family’s regular physical altercations, I said to myself: “Enough!
 I am going to kill him now!”
 I went straight to the kitchen, took a knife in my hand, fully intending to kill my father.
 I was then 11 years old.

 Today, 41 years after, I do not want my story to stay anonymous any longer.
 I don’t want anyone else to come as close as I did to committing murder.
 I want to share my experience of wanting to kill and being stopped seconds before doing so, and the effects it had on my life of making such a decision at that moment until now.
 And the effect I hope it will have on each of you to embrace your peace and your freedom.

 For that, I believe we need to break one of the oldest taboos and speak about the desire to kill.
 We tend to judge, punish or push people into silence when instead, we should help them find solutions to interrupt feelings such as fear, anger, or revenge.

 When the mass shooting at Sandy Hook Elementary School in Newton, Massachusetts occurred (December 14, 2012 when 26 people were killed – 27 including the shooter) a passion stirred within me to take action.

 That dreadful event triggered the beginning of an idea that culminated in Life Target by seeing the possibility of creating a service for people who may be contemplating doing harm to another – a safe place to call to get counseling, thus preventing the harm from taking place.